 Summary

-In AnQiCMS template, the key to correctly render Markdown content is to enable the Markdown editor in the background, and the template tags arerender=trueparameters orrenderThe flexible application of filters, as well as the introduction of external JavaScript libraries for special elements (such as mathematical formulas and flowcharts).Master these skills, and your website content will be presented to visitors in a more rich, vivid, and structured form, greatly enhancing the readability and visual appeal of the content.
+In AnQiCMS template, the key to correctly render Markdown content is to enable the Markdown editor in the background and use template tags,render=trueorrenderFlexible application of filters, as well as the introduction of external JavaScript libraries for special elements (such as mathematical formulas and flowcharts).Master these skills, your website content will be presented to visitors in a more rich, vivid, and structured form, greatly enhancing the readability and visual appeal of the content.

-1. How can I make my Markdown content display as plain text without being converted to HTML?
+1. How do I make my Markdown content display as plain text without being converted to HTML?

 This is usually because you did not correctly indicate AnQiCMS to perform Markdown rendering when calling content in the template.
 Please check your template code:

-Content)make sure you are usingarchiveDetail/categoryDetailorpageDetailwhen adding tagsrender=trueParameter, for example:{% archiveDetail articleContent with name="Content" render=true %}. - for custom fields or other Markdown contentmake sure you use
+Content), make sure you usearchiveDetail/categoryDetailorpageDetailtags, you have addedrender=truefor example:{% archiveDetail articleContent with name="Content" render=true %}. - for custom fields or other Markdown content, make sure you use

 |render|safeFilter combination, for example:{{ my_markdown_variable|render|safe }}.

-2. Why is the mathematical formula or flowchart not displayed, but only the Markdown code?
+2. Why are mathematical formulas or flowcharts not displayed, but only Markdown code is shown?

-This situation is mostly because you did not correctly introduce the corresponding third-party JavaScript library in the template.
-Please check the theme directory under yourbase.htmlFile (or any template file used as the basis for a page layout)<head>Part:
+This is most likely because you have not correctly introduced the corresponding third-party JavaScript library in the template.
+Please check the theme directory belowbase.htmlThe file (or other template file used as the page basic layout)'s<head>Part:

-<script type="module">code block. - Also, make sure that the formula and flowchart syntax you use in Markdown is correct and conforms to the requirements of these libraries.
+<script type="module">code block."), - At the same time, also confirm that the syntax of the formulas and flowcharts you use in Markdown is correct and meets the requirements of these libraries.

-3. Markdown content with HTML tags (such as<b>) is displayed escaped, not directly parsed as bold, how to deal with it?
+3. For example, HTML tags in Markdown content (such as<b>) are displayed as escaped, not directly interpreted as bold, how to deal with it?